wa34992/nytimes-data-scrapper/README.md

 4. Run the bot using the following command: `python task.py`

-Alternatively, you can also use [RCC command line tool](https://robocorp.com/docs/rcc/installation) or Robocrop code VS code extension.
+Alternatively, you can also use [RCC command line tool](https://robocorp.com/docs/rcc/installation) or Robocorp code VS code extension.

 ## Deployment on [Robocorp Control Room](https://cloud.robocorp.com/)